 A party may seek to modify a child support order for a number of reasons.
 For example, a parent may lose their job or need to relocate.
 Child support orders which were appropriate in the past may fail to adjust for the party’s life changes.
 Accordingly, either parent may file a petition to modify child support obligations when necessary.

 This petition for modification must show there has been a change in the financial status or income of either spouse.
 Alternatively, it must show the child’s needs have changed.
 A change in income must be significant enough to affect your ability to pay.
 Changes in circumstances must also be long-term.

 A child support order can be modified at any time.
 However, if the order has already been modified, you must usually wait two years for a new modification.
 There are exceptions to this rule, such as remarriage, involuntary job loss, or a major change in parenting time.

 Contact a Lawrenceville Child Support Lawyer for a Consultation

 Child support is a complex issue in Georgia.
 You want to be sure that you are well represented when a support amount is determined.
 At Crystal Wright Law, we represent families in all areas of divorce, child custody, and child support.

 We can help you secure a satisfactory amount of child support or seek a child support modification.
-Contact our law firm today to schedule a free consultation with a Lawrenceville child support lawyer for legal advice.
+Contact our law firm today to schedule a consultation with a Lawrenceville child support lawyer for legal advice.